rynstwrt/Thingiverse-Download-All/README.md

 # Thingiverse-Download-All
-A Chrome extension that downloads all the files on a Thingiverse thing's file page when you click the icon!
+A Chrome extension that downloads all the files on a Thingiverse thing's file page when you click the icon! (no advertisement)